cscetbon/sattl/README.md

  - one Manifest, one Assert, one Delete
  - three Manifests and an Assert

-In a Test Step where there are multiple types of TestStepElements, the order that they are run is as follows: Manifest, Assert, Delete.
+In a Test Step where there are multiple types of TestStepElements, the order that they are run is as follows: Manifest(s), Assert, Delete.

 ### Test Case
 Set of Test Steps.
 Test Steps are ordered alphabetically and grouped by their prefix, which is the starting